priestd09/corda/docs/source/api-flows.rst

 An example flow
 ^^^^^^^^^^^^^^^
 As an example, let's design a flow for agreeing a basic ledger update between Alice and Bob.
-This flow will be composed of two flow-logics:
+This flow will be composed of two flow classes:

 * An ``Initiator`` ``FlowLogic`` subclass, that will initiate the request to update the ledger
 * A ``Responder`` ``FlowLogic`` subclass, that will respond to the request to update the ledger

 Initiator
 ~~~~~~~~~
-In our flow, the Initiator flowlogic will be doing the majority of the work.
+In our flow, the Initiator flow class will be doing the majority of the work.
 We therefore override ``Initiator.call``
 to undertake the following steps:

 *Part 1 - Build the transaction*